- Search The Registry

 - My Account

-*On this date we point out the birth of James Baskett in 1904.
+*On this date, we mark the birth of James Baskett in 1904.
 He was a Black actor.

-From Indianapolis, IN., originally a passionate student of pharmacology, James Baskett had to abandon it due to lack of money.
+From Indianapolis, IN., originally a passionate pharmacology student, James Baskett abandoned it due to lack of money.
 It was then that he perused his untrained dramatic talent.
 While visiting Chicago, he was lured to the stage and performed under the Salem Whitney and Homer Tutt Troupes before moving to New York to join Bill "Bojangles" Robinson's company.